 Why complicate it, right?
 Well… let me just ask you this:

 A handful of students might be sitting criss-cross applesauce like little angels, attentively hanging on the teacher’s every word.
-Meanwhile Bobby is not-so-quietly “whispering” to Sue about his new shoes.
-Mike is starring up at the ceiling daydreaming about the newest character on Fortnite.
+Meanwhile, Bobby is not-so-quietly “whispering” to Sue about his new shoes.
+Mike is staring up at the ceiling daydreaming about the newest character on Fortnite.
 And Sweet little Carla is fearlessly playing finger soccer with a bug she found crawling on the carpet.

 The rest of the class is probably tuning in and out of the lesson like a bunch of broken radios.